AUDIO VERSION: YouTube Podbean

 AND THEN JESUS CAME…

 But then in the Gospels, we suddenly meet Jesus.
 What a shocking Figure He was.
 And wow, what a Blasphemer.
 Jesus actually had the audacity to claim to be Yahweh’s Equal.
-Jesus claimed to be a second, all-powerful, uncreated God (see Understanding Jesus’ Use of Titles: Son of God, Son of Man, I AM).
+Jesus claimed to be a second, all-powerful, uncreated God.
 Well, this was good enough to get Him executed under the Old Covenant.
 So the Jews executed Jesus.
 Not because they cared about pleasing Yahweh, but because accusing Jesus of blasphemy was a handy way to get rid of Him.

 But then Jesus came back from the grave.
 Yikes.
 Jesus said that He raised Himself back to life–something the Jews believed only a true God could do.
 So Jesus proved His God credentials by raising Himself.
 Ah, but if we admit Jesus is a second God, then we’ve got a major theological problem on our hands.
 Because in the Old Testament Yahweh claims to be the only God.
 So what is Jesus trying to do–call Yahweh a liar?
 Well, yes, that’s exactly what He did.
 And Yahweh Himself seconded the motion by publicly telling everyone to listen to Jesus.
-So now we’ve got Yahweh changing His story about how many Gods there are (see Why did Yahweh lie about being the only God in existence?).
+So now we’ve got Yahweh changing His story about how many Gods there are.
 He used to say there was only One–now there are obviously Two.
 But then Jesus introduces the Holy Spirit as a third God and, now everyone is very uncomfortable.
 You’re probably very uncomfortable reading this, right?
 We humans are totally unnerved by the thought of our Gods boldfaced lying to us.
 Well, They do.
 The Bible actually contains many examples of Jesus and Yahweh lying, but of course the Church teaches you that this simply isn’t true.
 The Church lies, lies, lies to you because she doesn’t want to face how wild our Gods actually are.

 ALONG CAME THE APOSTLES…